AI VHS Restoration: How to Restore VHS Footage & Convert VHS to 4K in 2026 (Ultimate Guide)

 5. Save the digital file

-Your VHS footage is now ready for AI restoration and 4K upscaling.
+Your VHS footage is now ready for AI video restoration and 4K upscaling.

 💡 Tip: If your tape has mold, wrinkles, or frame jitter, consider using a TBC (Time Base Corrector) or sending the tape to a professional conversion service.
 For more details, please check out this article: How to Convert VHS to Digital.